Banking sector stress test methodology

 First, the expected loan losses (in CZK millions), against which banks will create new provisions of an equal amount and record them on the expenditure side of the profit and loss account as impairment charges, are calculated as the product of PD, LGD and EAD for each credit segment and quarter.
 Total assets are then symmetrically reduced by the amount of these expenditures.

-PD is also used to predict the volume of the gross inflow of non-performing loans (NPLs).
-After taking into account a certain gross outflow of existing NPLs, it is thus possible to generate for each bank, and subsequently for the banking sector as a whole, the path of total NPLs in the following eight quarters.
+PD is also used to predict the gross inflow of non-performing loans (NPLs).
+After taking into account a certain gross outflow of existing NPLs, it is thus possible to generate for each bank, and subsequently for the banking sector as a whole, the path of total NPLs in the following twelve quarters.

 Interest rate and currency risk